Õhtuleht

-Õhtuleht (Evening Paper) is the largest daily newspaper in Estonia.
+Õhtuleht (lit.
+'Evening Paper') is the largest daily newspaper in Estonia.
 It is a tabloid newspaper.
 The newspaper is published in Tallinn in Estonian.

 History and profile

 Õhtuleht was established in 1944.
-On 3 July 2000 two rival tabloid papers in Estonia, Õhtuleht and Sõnumileht (The Messenger), merged, becoming SL Õhtuleht.
+On 3 July 2000 two rival tabloid papers in Estonia, Õhtuleht and Sõnumileht (lit.
+'The Messenger'), merged, becoming SL Õhtuleht.
 On 6 October 2008 the name was shortened back to Õhtuleht.

 The paper has a liberal-conservative political stance.
 It is owned by Ekspress Grupp and AVH Grupp AS.

 Õhtuleht is available online at Ohtuleht.ee.
 Initially, at first the online version was just a copy of the paper, but now is turning into an online news stream and an entertainment centre with approximately 150,000 users.